simpler-env/SimplerEnv/ADDING_NEW_ENVS_ROBOTS.md

    - After adding `collision.obj`, if the collision shape is not yet convex, use `tools/coacd_process_mesh.py` to obtain a convex collision mesh.
    - Use `tools/robot_object_visualization/test_object.py` to visualize the object in the SAPIEN viewer.
 You can click on an object / object link and press "show / hide" on the right panel to show / hide its collision mesh.
    - For SAPIEN viewer control, see [here](#sapien-viewer-controls)
-   - For the `visual matching` evaluation setup, if you have an asset with good object geometry, then given a real-world observation image, you can use [GeTex](https://github.com/Jiayuan-Gu/GeTex) to bake the real-world object texture into the simulation asset.
+   - For the `visual matching` evaluation setup, if you have an asset with good object geometry (either ), then given a real-world observation image, you can use [GeTex](https://github.com/Jiayuan-Gu/GeTex) to automatically bake the real-world object texture into the simulation asset.
 This is helpful for reducing the real-to-sim evaluation gap.

 The collision mesh does not need to have the same geometry as the visual mesh.
 This can be helpful for cases like e.g., carrot in "PutCarrotOnPlateInScene-v0" (where placing the carrot on the plate can cause the carrot to roll off the plate).
 In these cases, you can create collision meshes using a combination of simple geometric shapes like frustrums.
 Additionally, it is helpful to make the bottom of an object's collision shape flat (e.g., cans, bottles, plates), such that objects do not fall over when dropped onto a surface.
 For objects like sinks, it is also helpful to make their surfaces flat such that objects do not roll over to the sides when placed in them.